miking-lang/miking/README.md

   neutral element of this function, the result of `parallelReduce f a s` will be equivalent to that of `foldl f a s`, but it will be computed in parallel.

-Note that the assumptions on the `parallelReduce` keyword are not checked.
-The compiler will assume that the parameters satisfy the requirements and produce parallel code.
-If the function `f` is not known to be associative, the `foldl` intrinsic should be used to generate sequential code.
-This will only result in parallel code if the compiler knows it is safe to do so (currently, if the function is either `addi` or `muli`).
+The parallel constructs, apart from `accelerate`, need to be placed within an `accelerate` term in order for them to be parallelised.
+If they are placed anywhere else, they will be generated as their sequential counterparts.

+In general, the `foldl` intrinsic should be used over the `parallelReduce`.
+If the compiler can determine that the given function `f` is associative (currently, if it is `addi` or `muli`), the `foldl` is promoted to a `parallelReduce`.

+Note in particular that floating-point addition and multiplication is not associative due to precision errors.
+Should these errors not be of any concern to the user, the `parallelReduce` construct may be used in place of `foldl` to force parallel execution.

 #### Example